BitFuFu: Self-mining

 BitFuFu conducts self-mining by acquiring and developing mining facilities, and deploying company-owned mining machines.
 The company retains the mined Bitcoin as its long-term holding strategy.
-In 2024, revenue from BitFuFu's self-mining operations increased by 57% to USD 158 million.
+In 2024, revenue from BitFuFu's self-mining operations increased by 57% to US$158 million.
 As of June 30, 2025, the company held 1,792 Bitcoins, ranking sixth among the Bitcoin treasury companies in Asia and 24th globally.

 In January 2025, BitFuFu announced that it had entered into a multi-year framework agreement with Bitmain, spanning 2024 to 2026, which grants the company the exclusive right—without obligation—to purchase up to 80,000 new S-series mining machines, including models such as the S21 XP and S21 Pro.

 In October 2024, BitFuFu signed to acquire an 80 MW mining facility in Ethiopia and in September and November of the same year, the company entered into long-term leases on two U.S. mining facilities (totaling 33 MW) with purchase options.
 In February 2025, the company finalized a deal to acquire a 51 MW Bitcoin mining facility in Oklahoma, U.S.

 As of June 30, 2025, BitFuFu managed a total hashrate of 36.2 EH/s and had a combined global power capacity of 728 MW across five continents.